bia-technologies/lowkiq/README.md

 end
 ```

-Add a worker moving jobs from the old queue to a new one:
+Add a worker moving jobs from the old queue to the new one:

 ```ruby
 module ATestMigrationWorker